Weightlifting at the 2020 Summer Olympics – Women's 55 kg: Background

 Two lifters from the previous Olympics - Diaz (silver medallist) and Yagi - returned for the event.
 Chinshanlo and Łochowska also returned after 9 years since 2012, having missed the Rio Olympics.
 Two former Nanjing 2014 participants - Chiang (champion in 58 kg; representing Chinese Taipei), and Tunisia's Nouha Landoulsi (bronze medallist at the 53 kg) - made their senior Olympic debuts.
 Followed by other debutants, they were split into two groups (A and B).

-During the snatch, all lifters did well in their first attempts, except South Korea's Ham Eun-ji and Yagi who failed to complete.
+During the snatch, all lifters did well in their first attempts, except South Korea's Ham Eun-ji and Yagi, who failed to complete.
 Uzbekistan's Muattar Nabieva later set a new Olympic record for the heaviest snatch ever to be lifted.
 They showed improvement in the second and third attempts, yet some had still fails.
-By the end of snatch, Diaz and Łochowska leads A and B groups (total lifts are 97 kg and 84 kg), chased up by Chinshanlo, Liao, Yagi and Leblanc-Bazinet.
+By the end of the snatch, Diaz and Łochowska lead the A and B groups (total lifts are 97 kg and 84 kg), chased up by Chinshanlo, Liao, Yagi, and Leblanc-Bazinet.

 In clean and jerk, Not much difference were occurred.
-In group A, after failed two earlier attempts, Ham manages to lift on the third attempt, securing her survival.
+In group A, after failing two earlier attempts, Ham manages to lift on the third attempt, securing her survival.
 Ukraine's Kamila Konotop cleans all attempts, like Diaz and Liao.
-Diaz, Liao and Chinshanlo competes in attempts to determine who is winning the medals.
-With the Kazakh had failed two attempts (123 kg and 125 kg), takes up the bronze, Diaz takes up the gold, lifting 1 kg heavier (224 kg) than Liao (223 kg) who concedes silver, ensuring the Philippines' first gold medal at the Olympics in 100 years.
-On the other hand, Mexico's Ana Gabriela López and Landoulsi had failed last two attempts.
-Their total lifts are 195 kg and 196 kg, placing them at bottom two in that group, and Turkmenistan's Kristina Şermetowa missed just one lift (117 kg).
+Diaz, Liao, and Chinshanlo compete in attempts to determine who is winning the medals.
+With the Kazakh having failed two attempts (123 kg and 125 kg), he takes up the bronze; Diaz takes up the gold, lifting 1 kg heavier (224 kg) than Liao (223 kg), who concedes silver, ensuring the Philippines' first gold medal at the Olympics in 100 years.
+On the other hand, Mexico's Ana Gabriela López and Landoulsi had failed the last two attempts.
+Their total lifts are 195 kg and 196 kg, placing them at the bottom two in that group, and Turkmenistan's Kristina Şermetowa missed just one lift (117 kg).
 With total lifting calculated at 205 kg, she sits at 6th place at the end of the event.

-In group B, despite failed third attempts, all lifters earn their spots in total lifting. Łochowska, Yagi and Leblanc-Bazinet leads the group, joined by Chiang and Kini Lifu (whose totals are 176 kg and 154 kg), with total lifts are 189 kg for the Polish, 183 kg for the host country (Japan) and 181 kg for the Canadian.
+In group B, despite failed third attempts, all lifters earn their spots in total lifting. Łochowska, Yagi, and Leblanc-Bazinet leads the group, joined by Chiang and Kini Lifu (whose totals are 176 kg and 154 kg), with total lifts are 189 kg for the Polish, 183 kg for the host country (Japan), and 181 kg for the Canadian.
 None of these lifters in both groups are eliminated from the event, ensuring their survivals.

-During the Victory Ceremony, Diaz, Liao (who had all clean attempts in both parts) and Chinshanlo are awarded medals by Lundahl and Cojuangco-Jarowski.
+During the Victory Ceremony, Diaz, Liao (who had all clean attempts in both parts), and Chinshanlo are awarded medals by Lundahl and Cojuangco-Jarowski.